enesctnn/WeatherApp/README.md

 Dear User,

 Thank you for choosing Typeweather for your weather application needs.
-We've noticed that your API key for OpenWeather is approaching its expiration date.
-To ensure uninterrupted service, please follow the steps below to update your API key:
+We've noticed that your API keys for OpenWeather and Radar are approaching their expiration dates.
+To ensure uninterrupted service, please follow the steps below to update your API keys:

-1. **Obtaining Your API Key**:
+1. **Obtaining Your OpenWeather API Key**:

    - Go to the OpenWeather website at [OpenWeather Website](https://openweathermap.org).
    - Log in to your account or sign up if you haven't already.
    - Once logged in, navigate to the API keys section.
    - Generate a new API key if you don't have one already.

+2. **Obtaining Your Radar API Key**:

+   - Go to the Radar website at [Radar Website](https://www.radar.io).
+   - Log in to your account or sign up if you haven't already.
+   - Once logged in, navigate to the API keys section.
+   - Generate a new API key if you don't have one already.

-2. **Updating Your API Key in Typeweather**:
+3. **Updating Your API Keys in Typeweather**:

+   - Go to `root/src/util/api-keys.ts`.
-   - Go to root/src/util/http.ts Locate the field where the API key is entered.
+   - Locate the fields where the OpenWeather and Radar API keys are entered.
-   - Replace the existing API key with the new one you obtained from OpenWeather.
+   - Replace the existing API keys with the new ones you obtained from OpenWeather and Radar.

-3. **Verification**:
+4. **Verification**:
-   - After updating the API key, verify that the weather data is being fetched correctly in your app.
+   - After updating the API keys, verify that the weather and radar data are being fetched correctly in your app.
    - Test various locations and weather conditions to ensure the integration is functioning as expected.

 If you encounter any issues or need further assistance, feel free to reach out to our support team at suppteam.typeweather@gmail.com.